Loading…

 OP-16 splits that single chase into three, the Admirals.
 Two consequences follow:

 This is why OP-16 is described as a collector-first set: the headline is not a competitive bomb, it is the Admiral Manga Rare chase.
+For context on where OP-16's collector value sits relative to the entire One Piece TCG card pool, the One Piece TCG most expensive cards 2026 guide covers all-time values including OP-01 Manga Rares that the Admirals are competing with.

 OP-16 splits its Manga Rare slot across the three Admirals, Sakazuki, Kuzan, and Borsalino, making each one far harder to pull than a normal single-Manga-Rare set.